sameehj/computer-vision---template-matching-/README.md

     2.3 using convolution between the the filter set and the set of images.
     2.4 searching for values that are above a given threshhold, those are the matches.

+  Usage:
+    make the configurations in the configurations.m file as follows: set the path to the template image and the path to the directory where other jpeg/jpg images are, those are the images that contain (or don't) the template in them. next you need to run one of two files: sift_template_matching.m or brute_force_template_matching.m.